jtfrey/nara-to-yaml/README.md

 # nara-to-yaml

-A program to convert compacted NARA data archives to YAML.
+A program to convert compacted NARA data archives to YAML (and other formats in version 1.1).
 The archived data includes character data in EBCDIC encoding; the text is reencoded to ASCII (in lossy fashion for out-of-scope EBCDIC code points).

 The program accepts one or more file paths as arguments.
-Each file is read record-by-record and records are output to stdout in YAML format.
+Each file is read record-by-record and records are by default output to stdout in YAML format.
 Any problems that occur should produce output on stderr.

 ```
 $ ./nara-to-yaml ~/RG441.ESS.CVRGY70